excaliburjs/Excalibur/README.md

 # Contributing

 Please view the [Contributing guidelines](.github/CONTRIBUTING.md).
-If you spot a bug, have a question, or want to contribute, please open a GitHub issue!
+Whether you've spotted a bug, have a question, or think of a good feature, we thank you for your help!

 ## Environment Setup